darylljann/styleguide/pages/css.md

   understandable.
 * All code in any code-base should look like a single person typed it, even when many people are contributing to it.
-* If in doubt when deciding upon a style use existing, common patterns.
+* If in doubt when deciding upon a style use existing, common patterns (e.g. Media Object).
+* If you have multiple style sheets, you must combine and minify them into one to improve performance and reduce additional http requests.
+* All code names, descriptions and comments must be in English.

 <a name="whitespace"></a>
 ## 2. Whitespace